pedramjlo/Kaschik_store_Django/README.md

   - bronze: 5% discount on order fees.
   - silver: 12% discount on order fees.
   - VIP: 18% discount on order fees + free shipping.

+# Authentication
+Allauth is used to handle user creation as well as SimpleJWT to support token based authorisation.